IlkinKarimli0/Free-Advertisement-for-car-owners/README.md

 Before start to use:

-You need to change UR_USERNAME part of line number 19.
+You need to change UR_USERNAME part of line number 19, 17 for both of the python files.
 If you have user in your device write its name else write username

 ```python
 options.add_argument("user-data-dir=C:\\Users\\"UR_USERNAME"\\AppData\\Local\\Google\\Chrome\\User Data\\Default\\");